itsmama22-ctrl/iFixGuide/content/posts/battery/iphone-battery-health-explained.md

 ---
-title: 'iPhone Battery Health Explained: What the Percentage Really Means'
+title: "iPhone Battery Health Explained: What the Percentage Really Means"
-description: >-
-  Understand iPhone Battery Health, what the percentage means, when to worry, and how to maintain maximum capacity for longer battery life.
+description: "Understand iPhone Battery Health, what the percentage means, when to worry, and how to maintain maximum capacity for longer battery life."
-date: '2025-10-26'
+date: "2025-10-26"
-publishDate: '2025-10-19'
+publishDate: "2025-10-26"
-keywords:
-  - iPhone battery health
-  - battery maximum capacity
-  - iPhone battery percentage
-  - battery health 85%
-  - when to replace iPhone battery
+keywords: ["iPhone battery health", "battery maximum capacity", "iPhone battery percentage", "battery health 85%", "when to replace iPhone battery"]
-author: iFixGuide Team
+author: "iFixGuide Team"
 ---

 iPhone Battery Health tells you how much your battery has degraded.
 Understanding what the numbers mean helps you know when to replace your battery and how to maintain it.